 Amanda Carvalho Rosado Ferreira

-"First identification and isolation of Brucella microti in French sheep and goat flocks"
+"First identification and isolation of Brucella microti in french sheep and goat flocks"

 "Serological detection of Brucella sp. in opossums (Didelphis virginiana) in an urban setting in Mexico"